pdxiv/LuaScott/Adventure Editor Manual.md

 adventure (0-9, A-Z).
 The security checksum is
 `(2 * #actions + #objects + version)`.
 If the checksum
-computed by the ADVENTURE program does not equal the one in the adventure file the ADVENTURE program will hang up.
+computed by the ADVENTURE program does not equal the one in the adventure file, the ADVENTURE program will hang up.

 ##Chapter 3